Morning Girl

-"Morning Girl" is a 1969 song by Neon Philharmonic.
+"Morning Girl" is a 1969 song by The Neon Philharmonic.
 It was a hit in Canada and the United States.
 The recording featured a chamber-sized orchestra of Nashville Symphony Orchestra musicians, and the project was headed by composer Tupper Saussy and vocalist Don Gant.

-The song reached number 17 on the US Billboard Hot 100 during the spring of the year.
+The song reached number 17 on the US Billboard Hot 100 the weeks of June 7 and 14, 1969.
 It peaked at number 15 on the Cash Box Top 100.
 It was a bigger hit in Canada, where it hit number 6 on the RPM 100, and number 2 on RPM's Adult Contemporary chart.

 Charts

 Shaun Cassidy cover

 In 1976, Shaun Cassidy covered "Morning Girl."
 It was his first single, and the track was included on his debut album, Shaun Cassidy.
 It saw release in Germany, reaching number 40.

 Other cover versions

 The Lettermen, in 1971.
 Their version reached number 34 on the U.S. Adult Contemporary chart.

 In 1969, Brazilian singer Ronnie Von released a Portuguese rendition on his album A Misteriosa Luta do Reino de Parassempre Contra o Império de Nuncamais.

 Pink Lady performed a Japanese-language take on the song for their 1978 live album America!
 America!
 America!.

 In 2017, Filipino singer and actor, Daniel Padilla released his version on Star Records.